 Draft Vision

-The new Lawrence Heights Community Recreation Centre will be:
+The new Lawrence Heights CRC will be:

-• A space for the community to gather, connect and grow together
+• A space for the community to gather, connect and grow together.

-• A place of play, fitness, food, health, music, art, learning, belonging, connection, strength and fun
+• A place of play, fitness, food, health, music, art, learning, belonging, connection, strength and fun.

-• Where diversity is celebrated and our collective aspirations embraced
+• Where diversity is celebrated and our collective aspirations embraced.

 Draft Guiding Principles